giis-uniovi/retorch/README.md

   to the `pom.xml` of your SUT.
 - Add the annotations to the test classes as indicated below.
 - Configure the E2E test suite as indicated below.
-- Execute the orchestration generator and generate the pipelining-scripting code.
+- Run the orchestration generator standalone JAR to generate the pipelining-scripting code.
 - Commit and push the generated files to Git.

 ## RETORCH Annotations